Create onboarding concept & plan

 - How often and in what format should feedback be given?

-- What equipment(furniture, technology) should teams receive?
+- What equipment (furniture, technology) should teams receive?

 Onboarding plan

 The onboarding plan is derived from the onboarding concept.
 In contrast to the general concept, the plan is much more practical.
-Concrete tasks for the employer and the new employees are now derived from the still general guidelines.
+Concrete tasks for the employer and the new employees are now derived from the still general specifications.

 - Personio